 Types of Learning Outcomes

-1. Knowledge-based Outcomes
+1. Knowledge Outcomes

-Examples of measurable knowledge-based outcomes might include:
+Examples of measurable knowledge outcomes might be:

-- By the end of this course, participants will be able to explain the various theories of economic policy.
+- By the end of this course students will be able to explain the various theories of economic policy.

 - Participants will have an understanding of core principles in psychology.